Esri/cityengine_for_rhino/README.md

 Puma is free for personal, educational, and non-commercial use.
 Commercial use requires at least one commercial license of the latest CityEngine version installed in the organization.
 Redistribution or web service offerings are not allowed unless expressly permitted.

 Puma is under the same license as the included [CityEngine SDK](https://github.com/Esri/esri-cityengine-sdk#licensing).
 An exception is the Puma source code (without CityEngine SDK, binaries, or object code), which is licensed under the Apache License, Version 2.0 (the “License”); you may not use this work except in compliance with the License.
 You may obtain a copy of the License at <https://www.apache.org/licenses/LICENSE-2.0>.

-All content in the "Examples" directory/section is licensed under the APACHE 2.0 license as well.

 For questions or enquiries, please contact the Esri CityEngine team (cityengine-info@esri.com).